 Looking to get some climbing in?
 The Grand Mesa is the largest flat-topped mountain in the world, with two climbs that frequently make the Top 100 Climbs in the U.S. list.
 Check out Grand Mesa North: 22 miles with more than 5,700 feet of elevation gain.
 The first 13.8 miles average a 6.5% grade, then slacks off just a bit to 3.5%.
 The next day, hit Grand Mesa South, for over 19 miles with more than 4,600 feet of climbing and an average incline of 4.8%.
 They both top out at over 10,800 feet.
 One not enough?
 Do them both in a day.

 After all this riding, it’s time for a rest day.
 Of course "rest" is a subjective term to outdoor athletes.
 Good thing Grand Junction has outdoor recreation opportunities galore like rock climbing, bouldering, camping, hiking, running, rafting, golfing, off-roading, and even disc golf.

 But one of the most unique things the area offers is biking through Colorado’s wine country.
-There is a bike path that meanders alongside the many orchards and vineyards in the area and showcases spectacular vistas of Grand Mesa and the entire Grand Valley, lovingly called the "Fruit and Wine Byway."
+There is a bike path that meanders alongside the many orchards and vineyards in the area and showcases spectacular vistas of Grand Mesa and the entire Grand Junction area, lovingly called the "Fruit and Wine Byway."
 It starts in nearby Palisade, and winds through more than 30 stops, including wineries, fruit stands, farms, and orchards.
 Do it in August and sample a famous Palisade Peach.